Fockea edulis

-Fockea edulis is a species of caudiciform plant in the family Apocynaceae that is native to South Africa and Namibia.
+Fockea edulis is a species of caudiciform plant in the family Apocynaceae that is native to the Cape Provinces and KwaZulu-Natal in South Africa.

 Taxonomy

-Karl Moritz Schumann described this species in 1895.
+The plant was first described as Pergularia edulis by Carl Peter Thunberg in 1794.
+It was renamed Fockea edulis in 1895 by Karl Moritz Schumann.

 A common name is Hottentot bread due to the milky, somewhat sweetish flavour of the edible root which is sometimes gathered from the wild for local use.
 The plant's latex is said to be poisonous.
-In Afrikaans the plant is called bergbaroe, bergkambroo, kambaroo, kambroo, kambro, or hotnotswaatlemoen.
+In Afrikaans the plant is called bergbaroe, bergkambroo, kambaroo, kambroo, kambro, koe or hotnotswaatlemoen.
 In Khoi it is called !Koo, !Ku, or !Kuu.

 Description

 A semi-deciduous perennial caudiciform with fat, twisted grey roots.
 In the wild, the caudex is partially or totally buried and tends to grow faster this way, reaching up to 60 cm in diameter.
+According to succulent authority Hermann Jacobsen, it occasionally attains to a diameter of ten feet (three meters) and is shaped like a immense turnip.
 The thin vine branches may reach a length of up to 4 meters, and climb on any type of available support.
 The leaves are green, entire and oblong.